Optimizing retail touchpoints for elevated customer journeys

 3. Be conversational

-Using seamless CRM and customer service integrations allows instant, interactive, and more personable communication between brands and customers – a recipe for customer satisfaction and overall better touchpoints.
+Using seamless CRM, customer service integrations, chatbots and a range of messaging apps allows instant, interactive, and more personable communication between brands and customers – a recipe for customer satisfaction and overall better touchpoints.

-When messaging customers via apps like Viber and WhatsApp, you need to fit in with the other messages they will receive.
-Most of their contacts are likely family and friends, so if you send a formal business message, it could be seen as invasive and get ignored.
+When messaging customers via apps like Viber and WhatsApp, you need to fit in with the other messages they will receive on those channels.
+Most of their contacts are likely family and friends, so if you send a formal business message or a flashy advertisement, it could be seen as invasive and spammy and get ignored.

 Great customer messaging touchpoints always add value.
 When you have a customer’s contact details, don’t take advantage of that to send a stream of ads or reminders to visit your website.